muneerkk66/NetWorkPinger/README.md

 ## Basic Usage

-This example demonstrates using the NetworkPinger class to concurrently ping multiple hosts—"www.google.com" and "www.yahoo.com".
+This example demonstrates using the NetworkPinger class to concurrently ping multiple hosts ,"www.google.com" and "www.yahoo.com".

 ```swift
 let pinger = NetworkPinger()